Coda Biotherapeutics is developing a cure for pain – TechCrunch

 “The incentives were there for people to prescribe more and more, particularly when they had already been convinced it was the right thing to do — the compassionate thing to do,” Keith Humphreys, a psychiatrist at Stanford University and a former White House drug-policy adviser, told the journal Nature.

-As the pain epidemic and attendant opioid crisis began to skyrocket several companies have been racing to find alternatives to the drug treatments that were now killing Americans by the thousands.
+As the pain epidemic and attendant opioid crisis began to skyrocket, several companies have been racing to find alternatives to the drug treatments that were now killing Americans by the thousands.
 Other approaches like electrical nerve stimulation can carry risks, and invasive surgeries are an unappealing last resort, according to Coda’s chief executive.

 Coda’s experimental treatment is based on a science called chemogenetics, which uses a harmless virus to create new receptors in the sensory neurons that provide signals to the brain about physical stimuli.
-Those receptors can be unlocked by small molecule drugs, which would instruct the sensory neurons to stop firing, thereby cutting off the signals of pain to the brain.
+Those receptors can be unlocked by small-molecule drugs, which would instruct the sensory neurons to stop firing, thereby cutting off the signals of pain to the brain.

 The idea behind chemogenetics is to engineer a receptor that when you put it in with a… gene therapy… it does nothing.
 We’ve engineered it so that it is no longer responsive,” says Michael Narachi, the president and chief executive officer at Coda.
 “Most of these receptors are naturally opened or closed by acetylcholine… We’ve engineered these receptors so that they’re no longer responsive to acetylcholine, but they are responsive to a man-made drug.”